hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 1. Specify ABI version 1 for `.nai`, invocation records, references, and commands.
 2. Freeze the initial target as one cluster, INT8, static shape, and batch 1.
-3. Freeze physical TCDM size, 4 KB staging, and 32-byte alignment.
+3. Freeze physical TCDM size, 4 KB staging, and the per-engine base/stride/length alignment contract after the unaligned iDMA RTL gate passes.
 4. Correct the software DTCM constant from 8 KB to 32 KB.
 5. Freeze logical NHWC semantics, contiguous NHWC model bindings, native ROW32 and C32 formulas, boundary conversions, and aliasing rules.